yagoluiz/delivery-api/README.md

 The **endpoints.http** file has the API endpoints.

-In VS Code, install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension to run the tests.
+In VS Code, install [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension to run the tests.

 Otherwise, execute the endpoints on the desired tool.